-The Council will grant Private Hire Operators licence for a period of 12 months - check dereg act 5 year licence
+The Council will grant Private Hire Operators licence for a period of five years.

 8.2 Fitness and Propriety

 The Council will issue licences to applicants that are deemed to be fit and proper.
 In assessing this, the Council will have regard to the following: